gopherlibs/feedhub/README.md

 ---

-feeds is a web feed generator library for generating RSS, Atom and JSON feeds from Go applications.
+FeedHub is a web feed generator library for generating RSS, Atom and JSON feeds from Go applications.

 ### Goals